 Moose tend to live in areas with seasonal snowfall.
 During the winter they prefer to stay in areas heavily covered with snow to avoid predators such as wolves.
 In the summer months, they prefer to stay in the water to keep cool.

 In North America, moose can be found throughout the entirety of Canada and Alaska, as well as some other northern states.
-Within the contiguous United States, Maine has the highest moose population of any state.
+Within the contiguous United States, Maine is a good spot to find moose, as it has the highest moose population of any state.

 In Europe, moose are to be found in Scandinavia and some parts of the main continent.
 Prior to the Middle Ages, moose were to be found throughout most of Europe.